-The genus Penstemon is rich with incredibly beautiful native species.
-Having spent the last thirty plus years growing and getting know a lot of different Beardtongue species, I now include several Beardtongue species on my list of all-time favorite native plants.
-At the top of that list is Pineleaf Beardtongue (Penstemon pinifolius).
+The genus Penstemon, also known by its common name Beardtongue, is rich with incredibly beautiful native species.
+Having spent thirty-plus years growing and getting to know a lot of different Penstemon species, I now include several on my list of all-time favorite native plants.
+At the top of that list is Pineleaf Penstemon (Penstemon pinifolius).

 This perennial wildflower has it all.